Congress of Racial Equality: Desegregating Chicago's schools

-Between 1960 and 1963, CORE diligently wrote letters addressing the conditions of schools to various authorities, including the Board of Education (led by Superintendent Benjamin Willis), Mayor Richard J. Daley, the Illinois House of Representatives, and the U.S. Department of Health, Education, and Welfare, advocating for improvements in educational equality.
-In addition, CORE attended the Board's school budget hearings, speaking against segregation and asking for the Board to implement transfer plans to desegregate the schools.
-In July 1963, CORE staged a week-long sit-in and protest at the Board office in downtown Chicago in response to the Board's inaction.
+Between 1960 and 1963, CORE wrote letters addressing the conditions of schools to various authorities, including the Board of Education (led by Superintendent Benjamin Willis), Mayor Richard J. Daley, the Illinois House of Representatives, and the U.S. Department of Health, Education, and Welfare, advocating for improvements in educational equality.
+In addition, CORE attended the school board's budget hearings, speaking against segregation and asking for the board to implement transfer plans to desegregate the schools.
+In July 1963, CORE staged a week-long sit-in and protest at the board office in downtown Chicago in response to the board's inaction.
 Finally, Board President Claire Roddewig and Willis agreed to meet with CORE to negotiate integration, but no significant changes came to the schools.

 During the mid-1960s, CORE turned towards community involvement, seeking to equip Chicagoans with ways to challenge segregation.
 Freedom Houses, transfer petitions, community rallies and meetings served to educate Chicagoans about segregation and provide them with tools to circumnavigate the neighborhood school policy.

 By 1966, the Chicago Freedom Movement, led by Martin Luther King Jr., the Southern Christian Leadership Conference (SCLC) and Chicago's Coordinating Council of Community Organizations (CCCO), had assumed control over civil rights demonstrations and negotiations.
 While CORE was a member organization of the CCCO, it increasingly lost influence over desegregation efforts.
 And when the Chicago Freedom Movement met with representatives of the city to negotiate in the summer of 1966, they agreed on ten fair housing reforms but did not discuss reforms to desegregate the schools.
 While CORE played no role in the housing summit, it had shifted towards promoting and developing Black power in Chicago.
 By the fall of 1966, CORE was no longer a civil rights organization, but a Black power organization.
 Changes in CORE's national leadership and continued inaction on behalf of the Board to desegregate the schools pushed CORE towards separatism and away from desegregation efforts.
 The chapter collapsed in October 1968.